nicanor-korir/hrc-safe-tool-handover-with-vla-dissertation/README.md

 ### Pre-registered hypothesis

-The dual-stream framework is registered to win only if all three hold.
+The dual-stream framework is registered to win only if all three hold

-1. Safety intervention rate in failure groups is statistically higher than the unmonitored baseline.
+1. Safety intervention rate in failure groups is statistically higher than the unmonitored baseline
-2. Nominal false positive rate is no more than ten percentage points above the unmonitored baseline.
+2. Nominal false positive rate is no more than ten percentage points above the unmonitored baseline
-3. Nominal completion rate is within ten percentage points of the unmonitored baseline.
+3. Nominal completion rate is within ten percentage points of the unmonitored baseline

 The analysis reports each condition plainly and the experiment is falsifiable.
-On the full run all three hold.
+On the full run all three hold

 ---

 ## Installation

-The project uses PyBullet for physics and the standard scientific Python stack for analysis.
+The project uses PyBullet for physics and the standard scientific Python stack for analysis

 ### With conda